JadalaVarshini/Food-Donation-System/README.md

 # Food-Donation-System

 ## Overview
 The Food Donation System is a web-based application developed to reduce food wastage by connecting food donors with people in need.
-This platform helps donors donate excess food easily and enables receivers or NGOs to access available food resources to all the needed people.
+This platform helps donors donate excess food easily and enables receivers or NGOs to access available food resources.

 ## Features